Alexis M.,

 These are not isolated cases.
 This is a systemic problem.

-(The good news: it can be solved.)
+(The good news: It can be fixed.)

 Why projects die